HIV Partner Service Program

 HIV Partner Services Program

-The overall goal of the HIV Partner Services Program is to assist HIV infected individuals and their medical providers in identifying sexual and needle-sharing partners, including spouses, and notifying them of their possible exposure to HIV.
+The overall goal of the HIV Partner Services Program is to assist HIV infected individuals and their medical providers in identifying sexual and needle-sharing partners, including spouses and notifying them of their possible exposure to HIV and other STD’S.

 Expanded Partner Services Program

-This program will use surveillance data to identify HIV positive individuals who are not currently engaged in medical care and/or have no evidence of HIV-related lab work (CD4 or Viral Load) for a one year time period.
+This program will use surveillance data to identify HIV positive individuals who are not currently engaged in medical care and/or have no evidence of HIV-related lab work (CD4 or Viral Load) in the past 13-24 months.
 These individuals will, on average, have much higher viral loads (VL) than individuals engaged in care.
 A higher VL is associated with increased HIV infectiousness.
 Successful Anti Retro-Viral therapy leads to rapid VL decrease.
 Thus, out-of-care individuals and those with high viral loads are important to target for enhanced PS, along with those who may be unaware of their HIV status.
 A new STD in an HIV-infected person also signals the likelihood that an HIV-infected person is engaging in behaviors that expose others to HIV.
 These individuals will be targeted for enhanced partner services, with the specific objectives of re-engaging them in medical care and notifying and testing/treating partners.